HarshitGupta29/Deformable-Tetrahedral-Meshes-with-Gaussian-Splats-for-Fast-Rendering/README.md

 # Deformable-Tetrahedral-Meshes-with-Gaussian-Splats-for-Fast-Rendering

+This paper presents an innovative approach to 3D reconstruction and real-time rendering, focusing on the challenges posed by deformable objects.
+We introduce a novel integration of deformable tetrahedral meshes, leveraging DefTet, with 3D Gaussian splatting for efficient and high-fidelity radiance field rendering.
+Our method addresses the need for realistic, interactive environments in VR/AR, enhances surgical planning through accurate medical imaging simulations, and contributes to more immersive experiences in animation and gaming.
+By dynamically adjusting embedded Gaussians within the deformable mesh using barycentric coordinates, we achieve accurate modeling of deformations and efficient real-time rendering.
+This approach not only optimizes the rendering process for complex scenes but also scales effectively for large-scale applications, offering a significant advancement in various fields requiring detailed and dynamic 3D representations.

 # Combined Installation Instructions for DefTet and 3D Gaussian Splatting Projects

 This README provides a combined guide for setting up both the DefTet and 3D Gaussian Splatting projects.